contao/docs/docs/dev/getting-started/extension.md

 The first thing you do is usually to decide on a _name_ for the extension and its package.
-For the package name, the usual convention is to use the vendor name identical to your or your organiztation's Git account name, plus the name of the extension in kebab case, prefixed with `contao-`, e.g.: `somevendor/contao-example-bundle`.
+For the package name, the usual convention is to use the vendor name identical to your organization's Git account name, plus the name of the extension in kebab case, prefixed with `contao-`, e.g.: `somevendor/contao-example-bundle`.

 When starting an extension from scratch (i.e. you do not even have a remote Git